Amit-Tomar/Amit-Tomar.github.io/_posts/2015-08-27-Chosing-Computer-Graphics-As-A-Stream-At-IIITB.md

 <small> This course covers essential mathematical fundamentals of scientific computing which can be applied to various domains in general.
 The mathematics learned in this course is not specific to graphics and can be applied to several domains.
 It is again an assignment based course.
 Mathematics learned will be very
 helpful if you want to develop some serious physical simulations systems.
-Depending on time, there might as well be introduction to OpenMP/OpenCL/Matlab/CUDA programming which go hand in hand with most Graphics programmers. </small>
+Depending on time, there might as well be introduction to OpenMP/OpenCL/Matlab/CUDA programming which goes hand in hand with most Graphics programmers. </small>

 *	<small>**Data Visualization** |  (Prof. Jaya)</small>